blackflux/robo-config-plugin/test/projects/assorted/@sls-queue/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-srcqueuequeuejs">src/queue/queue.js</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-create-only">create-only</a>._

-- Creates an initial queue.js file.
+- Creates a queue processor template.

 <table>
   <tbody>